Bronx Goodwin

-He will be the head coach of the St. George Illawarra Dragons NSW Cup team in 2023.
+He was head coach of the St. George Illawarra Dragons NSW Cup team for 2023.

 Background

 He is the son of Australian former International Ted Goodwin, brother of Luke and Bryson, and brother-in-law of former South Sydney player Joel Reddy.
 Goodwin is of Māori descent.

 Playing career

 Goodwin made his first grade debut for Canberra in round 9 of the 2007 NRL season against South Sydney at Telstra Stadium.

 He was released by Canberra at the end of the 2008 NRL season.
 He spent 2009 at the Cronulla-Sutherland Sharks before joining rivals St. George Illawarra for the 2010 NRL season.
 Goodwin made no appearances for St. George in 2010 as the club won the premiership defeating the Sydney Roosters in the 2010 NRL Grand Final.

 Goodwin had his contract extended for a further year to stay with St. George for the 2011 NRL season.
 He was released by St. George at the end of 2012.

 In 2013, after a knee reconstruction and torn pectoral muscle brought on a bout of depression, Goodwin took an off-field position with the Dragons Welfare Program to assist players with mental health issues.

 In 2015, he played for Wests in the Illawarra Rugby League competition.